 Remember to use original date prescribed as "written date" when processing prescription transfers.
 Transfers are not allowed for controlled substances in New York State.
-All other laws regarding prescription transfers apply.

 Prescription drug orders received by the pharmacy as a facsimile must be an original hard copy on the Official New York State Prescription Form that is manually signed by the prescriber, and that serial number represented on the form must be used.
 Prescriptions for controlled substances that are submitted electronically but fail transmission may not default to facsimile.